MicrosoftDocs/visualstudio-docs/mac/default-keyboard-shortcuts-in-visual-studio-mac.md

 ms.date: 02/27/2019
 author: bytesguy
 ms.author: adhartle
-ms.assetid:
+ms.assetid: 9883B6FC-1427-4240-A6DB-88F332F00BDC
 ---

 # Default keyboard shortcuts in Visual Studio for Mac

-For information about keyboard accessibility, see [How to: Use Keyboard Navigation](~accessibility.md#how-to-use-keyboard-navigation).
+For information about keyboard accessibility, see [How to: Use Keyboard Navigation](~/accessibility.md#how-to-use-keyboard-navigation).

 You can access a variety of commands in Visual Studio for Mac by using the appropriate keyboard shortcut.
 This document lists the default shortcuts for the **Visual Studio** key binding scheme which is activated by default when you install Visual Studio for Mac.
-For more information about how to change your key binding scheme, see [Customizing the IDE](~customizing-the-ide.md#key-bindings).
+For more information about how to change your key binding scheme, see [Customizing the IDE](~/customizing-the-ide.md#key-bindings).
 No matter which scheme you choose, you can identify and customize shortcuts for a command by going to the Menu Bar and navigating to **Visual Studio for Mac** > **Preferences** > **Key Bindings**.

 ## macOS Key Symbols

 > [!TIP]
 > The keyboard shortcuts displayed in this document, and the key binding preferences in Visual Studio for Mac, are presented using the symbols commonly used in macOS.
-If you are unsure of a symbol, check out the table below:
+If you are unsure of a symbol, review the table below:

 |Symbol|Key|
 |-|-|